All Episodes

 I'm not teasing you.

-I'm still it's just so weird that I mean, it's something that could appear on a satire site like The Onion.
+I'm still, it's just so weird that, I mean, it's something that could appear on a satire site like The Onion.

 You know, and I don't want to be made fun of for falling prey to something, but it looks legit.

-From uh from Forbes magazine.
+From Forbes magazine.

 This is not going to go over well.

-The richest women in America, 2014.
+The richest women in America 2014.

 You know, Forbes always has these richest this, the richest that, the wealthiest this, and this latest, the richest women in America in 2014.